Enrollment Projections: What Methods Work Best?

 Only when a district can access enrollment projections that account for the future location of students can the district make truly informed decisions about updating attendance area boundaries and siting new schools—two activities that are often costly and that can create tension between the community and the district—and that school districts don’t want to complicate with unclear data.

-See how a geographic approach to enrollment forecasting has helped several of our clients make more informed decisions in the case studies, below.
-Questions about enrollment forecasting for your district?
+See how a geographic approach to forecasting enrollment has helped several of our clients make more informed decisions in the case studies, below.
+Questions about your district’s enrollment?
 Get in touch.

 Explore our Enrollment Projections Projects